jeremyevans/tilt/docs/TEMPLATES.md

 ### Usage

-The `Tilt::ERBTemplate` class is registered for all files ending in `.erb` or `.rhtml` by default, but with a *lower* priority than ErubiTemplate and ErubisTemplate.
+The `Tilt::ERBTemplate` class is registered for all files ending in `.erb` or `.rhtml` by default, but with a *lower* priority than ErubiTemplate.
 If you specifically want to use ERB, it's recommended to use `#prefer`:

     Tilt.prefer Tilt::ERBTemplate